aricneto/IF684_projeto/README.md

 # Running

-This project requires Python 3 and the `pygame` library
+This project **requires Python 3.10+** (released 4 October 2021) and the `pygame` library.
+Older versions of Python will not work due to the use of new syntax.

 ```bash
 pip install pygame